 The main advantages for having an employment contract are as follows:

-1. Protection on unfair dismissal claims – it’s important to enter disciplinary actions within your contract and to have a listing over what behaviour constitutes gross misconduct and what type of behaviour constitutes disciplinary action.
+1. Protection on unfair dismissal claims (after 12 months of employment) – it’s important to enter disciplinary actions within your contract and to have a listing over what behaviour constitutes gross misconduct and what type of behaviour constitutes disciplinary action.
 If you decide to let your nanny go due to general misconduct, if they have been employed for more than a year you must clearly document your disciplinary procedure.
 Basically your nanny must be warned verbally or preferably in writing, that they risk being dismissed if there is no improvement in their behaviour, with clear time period in which you expect the behaviour to improve.

 2. Protection against conflict over the nanny taking leave – an employment contract for your nanny should have a clear outline on, leave entitlements, how much notice needs to be given to apply for leave, any shut down periods such as the Christmas holiday period and the process required if your nanny is too sick to come to work.